The 8 Best Short-Term Investments: Should You Invest Now?

 - Doesn’t mature, so no guarantee of stability or return of principal

 Just like other deposit accounts, most money market accounts benefit from FDIC insurance of up to $250,000.
-Some banks offer promotional or high-yield money market accounts that provide much higher yields than the national average rate of 0.18%.
+Some banks offer promotional or high-yield money market accounts that provide much higher yields than the national average rate.

-Money market accounts are just as liquid as regular checking and savings accounts, although they often come with higher minimum balance requirements, as well.
+Money market accounts are just as liquid as regular checking and savings accounts, although they often come with higher minimum balance requirements.
 They’re best for savers with higher cash balances who won’t need to withdraw their funds as often.

 - Easier access to capital than with a savings account

 - Higher yields than most checking accounts

 - FDIC insured up to $250,000

 - Withdrawals may be limited to six per month

 - Might not offer ATM or debit card access